 How to Decide If HughesNet Plans Have Enough Data

 As discussed above, HughesNet plans make the most sense for customers off the beaten path who don’t have access to stronger wired internet options like Fiber, Cable, and DSL.
 (Think Verizon Fios, Xfinity, and CenturyLink.)

-Even if you technically have access to basic DSL from a company like AT&T, wired Internet is often very slow in the country due to signal degradation over the copper wires that deliver DSL service.
+Even if you have access to basic DSL from someone like AT&T, wired Internet is often slow in the country.
+This is mianly due to signal degradation over the copper wires that deliver DSL service.

 HughesNet often has better speeds, but even their larger plans will be challenging for large families with multiple devices.
 (Or even a single user who likes to stream TV every night.)
 This means that even though the speed of HughesNet is more than enough to stream Netflix or chat on Skype, using video services like this will eat through data very quickly compared to DSL or Cable.

 You can tally up an estimation of how much data you’ll use with the information below, which shows how quickly common Internet activities use your data.